APNA Recovery Council

-To have recovery inspired trauma-informed systems of care as best practice for every psychiatric mental health nurse in all treatment settings where individuals experiencing a mental health or substance abuse illness can heal and grow.
+The APNA Recovery Council’s vision is to have recovery inspired trauma-informed systems of care as best practice for every psychiatric-mental health nurse in all treatment settings where individuals experiencing a mental health or substance abuse illness can heal and grow.
+The council’s role is to empower the psychiatric-mental health nurse to learn and utilize recovery practice techniques in their care.

 - Recovery is possible for individuals with mental illness.